ajstarks/deckviz/README.md

 ### Contents

+* aid -- International aid as defined in the #SWDchallenge
 * aapl -- Apple financial results
 * bp -- Blood Pressure and Heart Rate
 * babynames -- Baby names through the decades